-Shunt systems may fail due to mechanical malfunction, leading to under- or overdrainage.
+Shunt systems may fail due to mechanical malfunction (example: improper connection of system), leading to under- or overdrainage.

 Malfunction or obstruction of the shunt system may lead to signs and symptoms of increased intracranial pressure if the hydrocephalus is not compensated.
 In the infant, the common symptoms are increased tension of the anterior fontanelle, congestion of scalp veins, listlessness, drowsiness and irritability, vomiting and nuchal rigidity.
 In older children and adults, the common symptoms are headaches, vomiting, blurring of vision, nuchal rigidity, deterioration of consciousness, and various abnormal neurological findings.

 Overdrainage of CSF may predispose development of a subdural hematoma or hydroma or collapse of the lateral ventricular walls leading to obstruction of the ventricular catheter.

 If the ventricular catheter becomes bound to the choroid plexus or adjacent brain tissue by fibrous tissue adhesions, it is suggested that it should not be forcibly removed.
 It is suggested that gentle rotation of the catheter may help to free it.
 It is advised that the catheter be left in place rather than risk intraventricular hemorrhage which may be caused by forcible removal.

 Subcutaneous catheter passers can break at welds or component assembly points, or due to extreme deformation of the malleable shaft.
 Sudden breakage can lead to trauma of tissues or organs, and damage to the shunt system.
 Instruments must be inspected prior to use to ensure continued integrity and functionality.
 Disposable instruments must never be reused, or injury to the patient and physician is possible.